pbandi2020/bikesharing/README.md

   </tr>
 </Table>
-## Technology & Tools
-The dashboard was built using Tableau Public account and for data transformation used Pandas.

 ## Summary
 In this dashboard our focus is on a single month and the most busiest month.
 On order for an investor to get a good understanding of the business model I suggest the following,